-To limit weed dispersal from tracks and incursions from the neighbouring farming areas, weed management will also focus on containment zones of 50 m from the tracks.
+To limit weed dispersal from tracks and incursions from the river, weed management will also focus on containment zones of 50 m from the tracks and Goulburn River.
 Any weeds outside of these areas will be controlled based on the observations from the monitoring programme.
-The weed containment zones are shown in Figure 6 along with the observation of noxious weeds from all of the BioBanking assessment data collected in 2014 to target control efforts.

-4.3.2 Control methods and target weed species
+The weed containment zones are shown in Figure 6, along with the observation of noxious weeds from all of the BioBanking assessment data collected in 2014 to target control efforts.
+Control methods and target weed species

-An integrated weed management approach will be implemented utilising a range of suitable control methods that include:
+An integrated weed management approach utilising a range of suitable control methods that include: